epam/Wilma/wilma-extras/randomErrorGenerator/README.md

 Implementation
 ---------------------------------------
 A single condition checker class is implemented, that takes care about all three error situations.
-It expects one name/value parameter pair in the sub configuration file from the following possibilities: `E404`, `E500` and `TIMEOUT120SEC`.
+It expects one name/value parameter pair in the stub configuration file from the following possibilities: `E404`, `E500` and `TIMEOUT120SEC`.
 Three dialog descriptors used within the stub configuration file to handle the 3 different error situation.
 A simple `text/plain` type of responses will be generated for all cases, and in case of `TIMEOUT120SEC`, the response would be sent back only after a 120 sec delay.